 With A Dream (1966-1971): Book One begins in Swinging London at the height of the British Invasion.
-A young, rather naive Gordon Hammond forms a band called Tuppence and, due to his genius as a visionary songwriter and guitarist, as well as the group's innovative sound, they skyrocket to the top of the charts.
-When Gordon meets supermodel Felicity, his entire life changes as he begins to learn that "Fame and Fortune" and the forfeit it demands, is no respecter of persons.
+A young, rather naive Gordon Hammond forms an electric blues band called Tuppence and due to his genius as a visionary songwriter and guitarist, as well as the group's innovative sound, they skyrocket to the top of the charts.
+When Gordon falls in love with supermodel Felicity, his entire life changes as he begins to learn that fame and the forfeit it demands is no respecter of persons.

 With A Bullet (1976-1981): Book Two opens as newly-discovered blues artist Katy Clarke is brought to London to launch her career.
 The small town girl from Boulder, Colorado has no idea, however, that her subsequent success and fame will demand not only dedication and hard work, but also a hard look at what drives her.
 Meanwhile, Gordon recovers from a five-year emotional breakdown and begins to plan his comeback.
 Familiar characters from Book One return to move the story toward its finale.

-(1986-1991): (Forthcoming) Book Three begins during a time that Gordon finds his music has survived the onslaught of 1970s punk and disco and has a place once again in the charts.
+With A Song (1986-1991): Book Three begins just as Gordon finds that his music has survived the onslaught of 1970s punk and disco and has a place once again in the charts.
 Encouraged, Tuppence regroups to enjoy a thrilling comeback amid family upheavals and the ongoing stresses and celebrations of their fame.
-When a groupie's expose is published, Gordon is forced to grapple with past mistakes that could threaten everything that matters to him.
+When a groupie's exposè is published, Gordon is forced to grapple with a past that could jeopardize everything that matters to him.

 Enharmonic Intervals, The Memoirs of Gordon Hammond: (Forthcoming) Working from voluminous notes, sketches, and research material, SK Waller is currently compiling the recollections of the fascinating, reclusive main character, Gordon Hammond.
 In this revealing first-person narrative, and with disarming frankness, Gordon describes his childhood and family life, his rise to fame, his failed marriage, and the pressures of maintaining his status as a music icon.
 Revealing events of his life that he has kept hidden from the public and his fans until now, Gordon tells his story with his characteristic warmth and humor.